Dreamworld: The Greatest Hits Live: Concert synopsis

 The concert begins with the 1986 single "Suburbia" as Neil Tennant and Chris Lowe stand onstage between two streetlight props, both sporting tuning fork headwear.
 Behind the duo is a screen displaying moving images for each song.
 In between "Can You Forgive Her?" and "Opportunities (Let's Make Lots of Money)", Tennant removes his tuning fork mask.
 During the instrumental intro of "Left to My Own Devices", the streetlights are removed and the screen is lifted, revealing the backing band for the first time.
 Lowe unmasks himself and moves to a new elevated platform that was previously hidden behind the screen, while Tennant changes costumes.
 Before "Dreamland", Tennant and Lowe change costumes again, sporting silver overcoats.
-Throughout the concert, Tennant explains the origins of the songs on the setlist, such as telling a story of how "Domino Dancing" came from a friend's victory dance after playing dominoes in Saint Lucia.
+Throughout the concert, Tennant explains the origins of the songs on the set list, such as telling a story of how "Domino Dancing" came from a friend's victory dance after playing dominoes in Saint Lucia.
 The main set ends with "It's a Sin".

 For the encore of "West End Girls" and "Being Boring", Tennant changes into a black trench coat while Lowe wears his own "Boy" brand baseball cap, as a nod to the duo's trademark look during the 1980s.

 Concert film

 The concert film Dreamworld: The Greatest Hits Live at the Royal Arena Copenhagen was filmed using footage from the tour's 7 July 2023 date at the Royal Arena in Copenhagen.
 It was directed by David Barnard and recorded in 4K resolution by 14 different cameras.
 It was released through Trafalgar Releasing.
 It was screened globally in theatres on 31 January and 4 February 2024.

-Setlist
+It was released on Blu-ray disc on 27 February 2026, following a legal dispute which delayed the release and prompted the track "Go West" to be edited out of the film.

+Set lists

-The following set lists are from the shows in Hull (31 May 2022), Brighton (26 June 2023), and Manchester (9 June 2024).
+The following set lists are from the shows in Hull (31 May 2022), Brighton (26 June 2023), Manchester (9 June 2024), Seville (17 June 2025), and Santiago (27 February 2026).
 They are not intended to represent all shows of the tour.

 In 2024, three songs from the new album Nonetheless were included.
+In 2025 and early 2026, the Village People cover "Go West" was not played due to a legal dispute.
+The song was restored to the set list in the summer of 2026.